kevinolega/callcentertrainingtips/_posts/2014-01-17-cheat-sheet.md

 Back in school I'm notorious for asking the teacher why a boring lesson is important to learn and I still do.

-I don't do it out loud but sometime extra lessons are not really useful.
+I don't do it out loud but sometimes extra lessons are not really useful.

 If something is not worth learning then it is important to not learn the lesson.